Merneptah Stele: Canaanite campaign

 Everyone who was restless has been bound.

 The "nine bows" is a term the Egyptians used to refer to their enemies; the actual enemies varied according to time and circumstance.
-Hatti and Ḫurru represented the entirety of Syro-Palestine, Canaan and Israel were smaller units within the region, -Canaan might here refer to the city of Gaza,- and Asqaluni, Gezer and Yanoam were cities within the region.
+Hatti and Ḫurru represented the entirety of Levant, Canaan and Israel were smaller units within the region, -Canaan might here refer to the city of Gaza,- and Asqaluni, Gezer and Yanoam were cities within the region.
 Based on their determinatives, Canaan referred to the land whilst Israel referred to the people.

 Israel reference

 Petrie called upon Wilhelm Spiegelberg, a German philologist in his archaeological team, to translate the inscription.
 Spiegelberg was puzzled by one symbol towards the end, that of a people or tribe whom Merneptah (also written Merenptah) had victoriously smitten – I.si.ri.ar?
 Petrie quickly suggested that it read "Israel!"
 Spiegelberg agreed that this translation must be correct.
 "Won't the reverends be pleased?" remarked Petrie.
 At dinner that evening, Petrie, who realized the importance of the find, said: "This stele will be better known in the world than anything else I have found."
 The news of its discovery made headlines when it reached the English papers.

 The line which refers to Israel is below (shown in reverse to match the English translation; the original Egyptian is in right-to-left script):